LintaoAmons/bookmarks.nvim/README.md

   - [ ] delete bookmark when browsing in telescope
   - [ ] rename bookmark in telescope
   - [ ] switch to another bookmark list in telescope or switch to display all bookmarks in telescope
-- [ ] Recent files as bookmarks: record all the buffer the user recently opened and sort by the visitedAt
+- [ ] Recent files as bookmarks: record all the buffer the user recently opened and sort by the visited_at
 - [x] A new command to create bookmark and put it into specific bookmark list (instead current active one)
 - [ ] goto next/prev bookmark in the current buffer